 - Contains Stapedius (Muscle) – attaches to footplate of stapes.

 - Connects to the Facial Canal (Containing Nerve to Stapedius).

 Facial Recess – Between Pyramid, Facial Canal and Tympanic Annulus

 - Canal Wall Up Procedure requires its destruction.
 It is a procedure in removing cholesteatoma, by leaving the Roof and Posterior Wall Intact.)

 - Lies deep to promontory.

-Site for Hidden cholesteatoma – should be carefully cleaned during surgery.
+Sinus Tympani is a site for Hidden cholesteatoma – should be carefully cleaned during surgery.

 Roof (Separates Middle Ear from Middle Cranial Fossa)